rahmannlab/rahmannlab.github.io/people/timm.md

 I am a computer scientist with a focus on algorithm engineering and data analysis in bioinformatics.
 Currently, I work as a PhD student in Prof. Sven Rahmanns group, Chair of Genome Informatics, University Duisburg-Essen, Germany.
+For more information, please refer to [my personal website](https://henningtimm.gitlab.io).